 There are also indices that represent smaller companies trading on the NYSE, such as the Russell 2000 index, as well as indices for various stock exchanges around the world, from Chinese China A50, Japan’s NIKKEI to Germany’s DAX and Dutch AEX.

 Stock Indices in Financial Markets

 The advantage of trading indices over individual stocks, and using them in passive investment strategies, is that they offer exposure to an entire industry.
 Investors do not have to perform thorough research on individual company reports; they only need to take a bullish or bearish position, depending on the overall market sentiment.
-The price movement of indices is also a lot smoother as no one individual stock can induce an extreme price spike.
+The price movement of indices tends to be a lot smoother as no one individual stock can induce an extreme price spike.
 This naturally makes index trading less volatile.

 Still, due to the amount of activity that takes place on individual stocks, indices offer sufficient volatility for traders to pick out numerous profitable trading opportunities.
 This is especially true for day traders and news-based price action followers since indices often reflect the broad economic effects of both political and economic shifts.

 For risk-averse and longer-term traders, index investing allows for easy and effective diversification.
 Instead of investing in just a few stocks, where risk is magnified, index-based ETFs offer exposure to the entire stock market, while simultaneously reducing the risk of a single company negatively impacting your entire trading portfolio.

 AvaTrade’s selection of 20 Indices includes the most popular and frequently traded indices in the industry today: